mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _initialData:

 - ``initialData``: Optional array of one or more `collectionData`_ objects.
-Data that should exist in collections before each test case is executed.
+Data that will exist in collections before each test case is executed.

   Before each test and for each `collectionData`_, the test runner MUST drop the collection and insert the specified documents (if any) using a "majority"